Eric Haase Player Props: Tigers vs. Athletics

-The Detroit Tigers, including Eric Haase (.194 on-base percentage in past 10 games, 67 points below season-long percentage), battle starting pitcher Ken Waldichuk and the Oakland Athletics at Comerica Park, Wednesday at 6:40 PM ET.
+The Detroit Tigers, including Eric Haase (.194 on-base percentage in past 10 games, 67 points below season-long percentage), battle starter Hogan Harris and the Oakland Athletics at Comerica Park, Thursday at 1:10 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Athletics.
+In his previous game he had a hitless showing (0-for-4) against the Athletics.

 Eric Haase Game Info & Props vs. the Athletics